U.S. Department of Transportation

-The Long-Term Pavement Performance Team (LTPP) provides oversight and management of the LTPP program, a comprehensive study of in-service pavements.
-Originally part of the Strategic Highway Research Program, the LTPP program is now administered by the FHWA with active input from all U.S. State departments of transportation and with the cooperation of all 10 Canadian provincial transportation agencies.
-The LTPP team collects pavement performance data and conducts studies that help practitioners improve pavement design, construction, maintenance, and preservation practices.
+The Long-Term Pavement Performance (LTPP) team provides oversight and management of the LTPP program, a comprehensive study of in-service pavements.
+Originally part of the Strategic Highway Research Program, the LTPP program is now administered by FHWA with active input from all State departments of transportation and with the cooperation of all 10 Canadian provincial transportation agencies.
+The LTPP team collects pavement-performance data and conducts studies that help practitioners improve pavement design, construction, maintenance, and preservation practices.

 |Bridge and Foundation Engineering Team||

 The Bridge and Foundation Engineering team advances knowledge and technology associated with the design, construction, repair, preservation, and rehabilitation of highway bridges and other highway structures.
 This includes the development of recommended design and construction specifications, and the forensic evaluation of in-service structures.